 You can add a remote user to a database using Sybase Central.
-Remote users and groups appear in two locations in Sybase Central: in the Users & Groups folder, and in the Remote Users folder (located within the SQL Remote folder).
+Remote users and groups appear in two locations in Sybase Central: in the Users & Groups folder, and in the SQL Remote Users folder.
 This section applies only to Adaptive Server Anywhere databases.